Scuba Diving & Snorkelling

 Our top three recommendations, however, are as follows:

-Filled with hot springs, these volcanic islands have a beautifully temperate climate and are the ideal location for a variety of watersports.
+The Izu Islands are a string of seven islands floating in the Pacific Ocean south of Tokyo, forming part of the Fuji volcanic belt.
+Filled with hot springs, these volcanic islands have a beautifully temperate climate and are the ideal location for a variety of marine sports.
+Their moderate climate makes them the perfect destination for lovers of scuba diving.